proxmox/proxmox-backup/docs/introduction.rst

 :GUI: We provide a graphical, web based user interface.

-:Deduplication: Incremental backup produces large amounts of duplicate data.
-The deduplication layer removes that redundancy and makes inkremental backup small and space efficient.
+:Deduplication: Incremental backups produce large amounts of duplicate data.
+The deduplication layer removes that redundancy and makes incremental backups small and space efficient.

 :Data Integrity: The built in `SHA-256`_ checksum algorithm assures the accuracy and consistency of your backups.

-:Remote Sync: It is possible to efficently synchronize data to remote sites.
-Only deltas containing new data are transfered.
+:Remote Sync: It is possible to efficiently synchronize data to remote sites.
+Only deltas containing new data are transferred.

-:Performance: The whole software stack is written in :term:`Rust`, which provides high speed and memory efficiency.
+:Performance: The whole software stack is written in :term:`Rust`, to provide high speed and memory efficiency.

 :Compression: Ultra fast Zstandard_ compression is able to compress several gigabytes of data per second.

-:Encryption: Backups can be encrypted at client side using AES-256 in GCM_ mode.
+:Encryption: Backups can be encrypted client-side using AES-256 in GCM_ mode.
 This authenticated encryption mode (AE_) provides very high performance on modern hardware.

 :Open Source: No secrets.
-You have access to the whole source tree.
+You have access to all the source code.

-:Support: Commercial support options available from `Proxmox`_.
+:Support: Commercial support options are available from `Proxmox`_.

 Why Backup?
 -----------

-The primary purpose of backup is to protect against data loss.
-Data loss can happen because of faulty hardware, but also by human errors.
+The primary purpose of a backup is to protect against data loss.
+Data loss can be caused by faulty hardware, but also by human error.

 A common mistake is to delete a file or folder which is still required.
-Virtualization can amplify this problem, because it is now easy to delete a whole virtual machine by a single button press.
+Virtualization can amplify this problem.
+It is now easy to delete a whole virtual machine by pressing a single button.

-Backups can also serve as a toolkit for administrators to temporarily store data.
+Backups can serve as a toolkit for administrators to temporarily store data.
 For example, it is common practice to perform full backups before installing major software updates.
-If something goes wrong, you can just restore the previous state.
+If something goes wrong, you can restore the previous state.

 Another reason for backups are legal requirements.
-Some data must be kept in a safe place for several years so that you can access it if required by law.
+Some data must be kept in a safe place for several years by law, so that it can be accessed if required.

 Data loss can be very costly as it can severely restrict your business.
-Therefore, make sure that you regularly perform a backup and run restore tests.
+Therefore, make sure that you perform a backup regularly and run restore tests.